zimicjs/zimic/README.md

 ### Testing

 We recommend managing the lifecycle of your workers and interceptors using `beforeAll` and `afterAll` hooks in your test setup file.
-An example with Jest/Vitest-like syntax:
+An example using Jest/Vitest structure:

 ```ts
 // tests/setup.ts